integration tutorial: analysis

 5. Use inspection to see the value of a definite integral

 to find one that works for this integrand.
 In this case, only one method is appropriate.
-We can rewrite the integrand: consider the parts of the integral separately to give an expression that is more easily integrable.
+We can rewrite the integrand: use the half-angle formula to give an expression that is more easily integrable.
 This is shown below.

 Rewriting:

-which can be evaluated using substitution (of "ax"), and substitution (of "ax"), respectively, to obtain
+which can be evaluated using basic antidifferentiation, and substitution (of "ax"), respectively, to obtain

 Explanation for rewritten term(s)